LGBTQ rights in Norway: Recognition of same-sex relationships

 On 18 November 2004, two MPs from the Socialist Left Party introduced a bill to abolish the existing registered partnership law, and make the marriage law gender-neutral.
 The move was withdrawn and replaced by a request that the cabinet further investigate the issue.
 The conservative cabinet of that time did not look into the issue.
 However, the second Stoltenberg Cabinet announced a common, unified marriage act as part of its foundation document, the Soria Moria statement.
 A public hearing was opened on 16 May 2007.

 On 29 May 2008, the Associated Press reported that two Norwegian opposition parties had come out in favour of the new bill, assuring its passage in the Storting.
 Prior to this, there were some disagreements with members of the current three-party governing coalition on whether the bill had enough votes to pass.

 On 14 March 2008, the Norwegian Government proposed a marriage bill that would give lesbian and gay couples the same rights as heterosexuals, including religious weddings (if the church so chooses), adoption and assisted pregnancies.
 The first parliamentary hearing was held on 11 June 2008, where the bill was approved by 84 votes to 41.
 The new legislation amended the definition of civil marriage to make it gender-neutral.
 Norway's upper legislative chamber (Lagtinget) passed the bill in a 23–17 vote.
 The King of Norway granted royal assent thereafter.
 The law took effect on 1 January 2009.

 Prior to the gender-neutral marriage law, a registered partnership law had been in effect since 1993.
 Partnerskapsloven, as it was known in Norwegian, granted many marriage rights to same-sex couples, only without calling it marriage.
 Since 1991, unregistered same-sex cohabitation has been recognized by the state for the granting of limited rights, such as being considered as next of kin for medical decisions, and in the event of wrongful death of one partner the other partner was entitled to compensation.

 In 2014, the Church of Norway's National Council voted down a proposal to perform same-sex marriages in the church.
 In 2015, it reversed course and voted to allow same-sex marriages to take place in its churches.
 The decision was ratified at the annual conference on 11 April 2016.
+In August 2023, the Church of Norway formally removed the "archaic and draconian cohabitation ban".
+Now cohabiting same-sex couples (as employees of the Church of Norway) are fully recognised.